 Police Constables - The Fast Track Programme will be opening for applications from serving constables on 20 October 2014.
 For more information on this two year programme please visit our Fast Track Programme for serving constables page.

 To help you, an interactive self-selection questionnaire(2014 version) has been developed to assess your eligibility to join the police service.
 Please note that forces may have additional eligibility requirements that you may be required to meet, and you are advised to check these with the force that you wish to apply to.

 Recruitment for the first year of the Fast Track Programme has now closed.

 Police force application windows will open on 17 November 2014.
 Stay updated as to when forces in your area are accepting applications via our how to apply section .

 National Assessment Centre:

 Successful applicants will attend for 2 days between 16 April to 29 April.

 Fast Track Programme start:

-Successful applicants will start with the service on 29 September 2014.
+Successful candidates will start with the service on 28th September 2015.